quixio/quix-samples/python/write/Complete-Example/README.md

-# Complete Python Example
+# Complete Python Example - Source

-The sample contained in this folder gives examples of how to connect and write various messages.
+The sample contained in this folder gives examples of how to connect to kafka and write data to it using [Quix SDK](https://quix.ai/docs/sdk/introduction.html).

 ## Environment Variables